-Some women wish for jewelry, I wish for lawn mowers.
+Some women wish for jewelry, I wished for a lawn mower.

-Some might say "be careful what you wish for, it might come true", but I wished for this Scotts lawn mower and I was happy that it showed up at our front door!
+Some might say "be careful what you wish for, it might come true", but I wished for this Scotts lawn mower for our new old New England home and I was happy that it showed up at our front door!

 As a child I remember the chore of using our very old and most likely dull-blade push mower on areas the little red Wheel Horse could not get to.
 The worst part of mowing those hard to reach places of the yard was that I had to push it uphill, both ways), but during a past visit to Martha's Vineyard, I fell in love with the somewhat odd desire to own one again.
 While at the Charlotte Inn, I noticed a woman pushing a Scotts Classic Reel Lawn Mower and she was moving it along effortlessly in the front yard.
 I knew right then and there I would love to have one some day.

 After using our new Honda lawn mower a few times in the courtyard ( I killed our Toro), I knew a non-motorized lawn mower was all I needed for that small area.
 I mentioned to Ben that I was going to head out an pick one up some time soon, but when he heard my intentions he ordered one on line without mentioning it to me as a surprise (do you remember the story about my white sneakers showing up at our front door?) .
 All I was told was that I would be receiving a cute joke gift.
 Ha!
 Jokes on him!
 I loved seeing the box at our door!
 I even texted him a photo of the box once it arrived to share that his "joke" gift had arrived.